 All posts by : Dean Leffingwell

-Hi Folks, This “Highlights” series captures the SAFe news and activities that haven’t been covered in other posts, but would still provide real value to the community.
-Here’s the latest roundup—a mix of SAFe events, new perspectives, understanding, and practical steps for successful implementation of the Framework.
+Hi Folks, This “Highlights” series captures the SAFe news and activities that haven’t been covered in other posts, but provide real value to the community.
+Here’s the latest roundup—a mix of new perspectives, understanding, and practical steps for successful implementation of the Framework.
 Implementing Scaled Agile (SAFe) in an Offshore Scenario IBM’s Monica Gupta, SPC4, gives advice on how to address the challenges of geographically distributed teams, how to leverage the best from SAFe, as.

 “It usually takes about 36 months to bring a new TV platform to market but we had a minimally viable product in 8-10 months and brought the full product to market in 18 months.
 SAFe helped our relatively small team build and run a world-class product and guided us when in doubt, showing us the way toward Agile product development flow.” —Simon Berg, Agile Program Manager, Swisscom Entertainment Projects Congratulations to Swisscom for developing an.